Bunyip - Garfield

 Table Chart PROFILE FAQ

-Bunyip - Garfield features high concentrations of family households, with a fairly typical median household size
+Bunyip - Garfield features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.0% of all households, including 39.5% couples with children, 31.0% couples without children, and 8.5% single parent families.
-Non-family households comprise the remaining 20.0%, with lone person households at 18.5% and group households comprising 1.7%.
-The median household size is 2.8 people, which aligns with the Greater Melbourne average.
+Family households make up 80.0% of all households, including 39.5% couples with children, 31.0% couples without children, and 8.5% single parent families.
+Non-family households account for the remaining 20.0%, with lone person households at 18.5% and group households comprising 1.7%.
+The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households